 Recent New and Latest Information

-Welcome to the new and improved Northwest Waterfall Survey
+The New and Improved Northwest Waterfall Survey

 November 21, 2016

 Our design standards have also been adjusted to only support the newest internet browsers available.
 The site will function correctly in the most current versions of Chrome (our recommendation), Firefox, Edge, Safari, Opera, and Internet Explorer 11 (we would discourage its use because it's slow and insecure, and we may not be able to guarantee compatibility going forward).
 Older browsers are not guaranteed to display the website correctly, and we discourage you from using them.
 Further, in the future we plan on dropping support for Internet Explorer 11 as well, so make sure you use an up-to-date browser for the best experience.

 The option to browse the database based on Region has been removed because the designated Regions were arbitrary and very contextually ambiguous.
 We felt with the advent of technologies like Google Maps that making our own map and arbitrary divisions thereof was just creating more work than necessary.
 Likewise the option to browse the database based on Watershed has also been removed - this was mainly because there are too many small drainages in the Northwest with only a handful of waterfalls, while the vast majority fall within the basins of one of the huge rivers (the Columbia, the Snake or the Willamette) and listing all of the falls encompassed within each wouldn't allow for the degree of granularity we wanted.